Rheumatoid arthritis

 How can rehabilitation be used to treat rheumatoid arthritis?

-Rehab usually lasts three weeks and includes various areas of specialization, e.g. rheumatology, physical therapy and ergotherapy, social work, and psychology.
+Rehab usually lasts three weeks and includes various areas of specialization, e.g. rheumatology, physiotherapy and ergotherapy, social work, and psychology.
 In the case of inpatient rehab, the patient stays at the clinic for treatment.
 In the case of outpatient rehab, the patient stays at home and visits the clinic during the day.

 Depending on the goal of rehabilitation and the patient’s insurance, the costs are covered by statutory pension, health, or accident insurance.
 A doctor must first determine that rehabilitation is necessary and the rehab request must be approved by the insurance provider.